shmup/lazyjournal/README.md

 This command will run a script that will download the latest executable from the GitHub repository into your current user's home directory along with other executables (or create a directory) and grant execution permission.

 You can also use Go for installation.
-To do this, the Go interpreter must be installed on the system, for example, for Ubuntu you can use the SnapCraft package manager:
+To do this, the Go interpreter must be installed on the system, for example, in Ubuntu you can use the SnapCraft package manager:

 ```shell
 sudo snap install go --classic